Know The Enemy – Increase Market Objectivity

 How to Increase Market Share?
 Chart The Market

 Once you have analyzed the competition, you can begin charting their individual positions on a series of axis to find market opportunities that hold the most meaning to customers.
+You need market objectivity to do this.

 You begin by plotting the positions of your competition from an inside-out perspective – that is, from how the market identifies itself.
 (For example, the beer category may position themselves as imported or domestic and robust or light.)
 Plotting the competition this way will give you a snap shot of the current market.
 You will often find that the messages and positions are vastly similar among your competitors and yourself (see an example of charting a market here).